QuentinRa/blog.quentinra.dev/tools/rst/syntax/titles.md

 some header
 ************

-Hey check this part of the documentation too: :ref:`tag`.
+Hey, check this part of the documentation too: :ref:`tag`.
 ```